geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 In the following lab exercise, you will take on the role of Holly Dickson, Adatum Corporation’s Enterprise Administrator.
 In this exercise, you will perform several user and group management functions within Microsoft 365.
 You will begin by creating a Microsoft 365 user account for Holly, who will be assigned the Global Admin role.
 You will create two Microsoft 365 groups and assign existing Microsoft 365 users as members of those groups.
 You will then delete one of the groups and then use Windows PowerShell to recover the deleted group.

-**Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
-Several of these existing Microsoft 365 user accounts will be used throughout the labs in this course.
+**Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
+Several of the existing Microsoft 365 user accounts will be used throughout the labs in this course.
 This will save you from having to perform the tedious task of creating user accounts, which is typically not a task performed by Enterprise Administrators.
 Even though the MOD Administrator account has been set up for you by your lab hosting provider, you will still create Holly Dickson's user account, since having more than one Global admin is a best practice.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you are not familiar with the process.

 ### Task 1 - Create a User Account for Adatum's Enterprise Administrator